 The Engineering Section assists the Consumer Services Section with the technical aspects of complaints received from utility customers.
 The engineers accompany Consumer Services Section personnel on investigations of such complaints.
-Assistance is also provided to other sections in the processing of CC&N applications for all regulated utilities.
+Assistance is also provided to other sections in the processing of Certificates of Convenience & Necessity "CC&N" applications for all regulated utilities.
 The engineers work with the Compliance and Enforcement Section to assure compliance with Commission Orders.

 The Engineering Section assists the Financial & Regulatory Analysis Section in the processing of rate case applications, financing applications and other cases.
 Inspections are performed to determine whether a utility plant is "used and useful."
-The Engineering Section staff also conducts cost of service studies for utilities, including gas.
+The Engineering Section staff also reviews and/or conducts cost of service studies filed by the utilities.